Control the mega tracking process

 }

-If the application frequently encounters the MegaTrackerLocalizationStatus.RequestTimeout state, it usually indicates poor network conditions for the device connecting to the service.
+If the application frequently encounters the MegaTrackerLocalizationStatus.RequestTimeout status, it usually indicates poor network conditions for the device connecting to the service.
 It is recommended to optimize the network environment to improve tracking quality.
-In scenarios where network conditions cannot be improved, consider increasing the request timeout duration.
+In scenarios where network conditions cannot be improved, consider increasing the request timeout.

 Note